Navigation

 The redevelopment of 411 Piquette into Piquette Flats presents an opportunity to preserve the property’s history, expand its legacy, and be an engine of growth in Milwaukee Junction.

 Next to the Ford Piquette Avenue Plant and part of a National Historic District, the site is considered one of the most significant automotive heritage sites in the world.
-After sitting largely vacant for a number of years, the 108,000-square-foot property is being reimagined as 161 affordable loft-style studio, one-bedroom and two-bedroom apartments.
+After sitting largely vacant for a number of years, the 108,000-square-foot property is being transformed into 161 affordable loft-style studio, one-bedroom and two-bedroom apartments.
 Piquette Flats offers authentic loft living in a fully renovated historic building just blocks from a growing number of restaurants and shops along Woodward and Grand Boulevard.

 Stage of Development